 Yuval Levin (40:53):

-I do think the parties are vital and the parties are not in the Constitution.
-They're not described there.
-In fact, some of the framers of the Constitution held out hope that American politics would not need permanent political parties or durable political parties, but they quickly saw that they were mistaken about that.
-And the party system has always been a kind of necessary piece of the puzzle of the American constitutional system.
 Our two parties, because they're both very broad coalitions, actually contribute to the capacity of our governing institutions to build coalitions when they're working.
-But the core function of the parties is candidate selection, is to populate the system with people who would be good at building broad coalitions and good at.
-And the parties now for more than half a century have delegated their most important function candidate selection to what are really essentially almost random electorates in primaries.
-The people who vote in party primaries are about eight to 10% of the party in most cases, and so a very small percent of the overall electorate.
-And they're not just a small percentage.
-They're the people who are most intensely devoted to the party's ideology, which means that they're the people who are least inclined to want a politics of bargaining and accommodation.
-And that means that we start every election cycle by asking the people in America who least want to see the system work the way it's intended.
-What they want and what they want are people who will not bargain and negotiate, but instead will grandstand and perform on a public stage.
-The necessity for coalition building and negotiating is widely accepted by the American public, but it is not widely accepted by primary voters.
-That creates a mismatch between the people in the system and the way the system needs to work.
+The core function of the parties is candidate selection, is to populate the system with people who would be good at building broad coalitions and good at governing.
+And the parties now, for more than half a century, have delegated their most important function, candidate selection, to what are really essentially almost random electorates in primaries.
+The people who vote in party primaries are about 8% to 10% of the party in most cases, and so a very small percent of the overall electorate.
+And they're not just a small percentage, they're the people who are most intensely devoted to the party's ideology, which means that they're the people who are least inclined to want a politics of bargaining and accommodation.

-And it's bad for the parties, not just for the system.
-It means that the parties keep running candidates who are not broadly appealing.
-They both know this.
-They constantly find themselves with candidates who speak to the primary electorate, but in the general election just have real trouble building coalitions and the 50-50 politics we're living in has a lot to do with our primary system.
 It doesn't have to work this way, and the parties can find ways to broaden the appeal of their candidates.
-Again, I don't think we go back.
-I don't think we go back to the smoke-filled back rooms where party bosses choose candidates for Congress, but I think we can go forward and I think the parties can experiment.
-For example, with something like ranked choice voting in primaries, I don't like ranked choice in the general election because it undermines parties in primaries.
-Ranked choice can actually strengthen parties by letting them find more broadly appealing candidates.
-But more generally, what I argue in that sense is that we need to experiment.
+Again, I don't think we go back, I don't think we go back to the smoke-filled backrooms where party bosses choose candidates for Congress.
+But I think we can go forward and I think the parties can experiment, for example, with something like ranked choice voting in primaries.
+I don't like ranked choice in the general election because it undermines parties.
+In primaries, ranked choice can actually strengthen parties by letting them find more broadly appealing candidates.
+But more generally, what I'd argue in that sense is that we need to experiment.
 I don't know the answer to this problem.
-I don't think anybody knows exactly how to move forward from the failed primary system we have, but our system is decentralized.
-You can try different things in different states, and that's what we should be doing.
+I don't think anybody knows exactly how to move forward from the failed primary system we have.
+But our system is decentralized, you can try different things in different states, and that's what we should be doing.
 This should be a period of experimentation in the way the parties choose candidates.

 Mitch Daniels (43:55):